 Canada has excellent relations with Slovenia.
 Canada recognized Slovenian independence in January 1992, and established diplomatic relations a year later.
 There are approximately 37,000 Canadians of Slovenian origin.
-Slovenia has an Embassy in Ottawa, an Honorary Consulate General in Toronto and honorary consulates in Vancouver and Moncton.
+Slovenia has an Embassy in Ottawa, an Honorary Consulate General in Toronto and honorary consulates in Vancouver, Calgary and Moncton.
 Canada's Ambassador to Slovenia is resident in Budapest.
 The Embassy is assisted by an honorary consul in Ljubljana, Slovenia's capital.

 Canada and Slovenia often seek shared goals due to a common commitment to multilateralism and the rule of law.
 Slovenia joined NATO in 2004, and is also a member of the OSCE and OECD.
 Canada has contributed to Slovenia's International Trust Fund for demining projects.